RavensbourneWebMedia/Web-development-workshop/sessions/week-14.md

 ### Template

-In your WP theme, make a *template* for your chosen page and get it to display all the custom fields for that specific page.
+In your active WP theme, make a *template* for your chosen page and get it to display all the custom fields for that specific page.

 See how we created a [template for a recipe above](#templating-a-recipe).